 According to the plan, interest rates should continue to rise in general as the global economy shows strength.
 Low rates and QE provided significant stimulus to aid the recovery, but they should not be relied upon anymore.
 We’re not in the economic ICU anymore; we’re on the mend and in the process of recovery, and that’s great.
 Healthy economies translate to healthier interest rates, but that path to healthier rates can be a little rocky.
 Don’t be surprised by bumps in the road, but also don’t forget that the Fed has been nothing less than extremely cautious with policy since the Great Recession.
 The Fed waited 7 long years to increase interest rates by a measly 0.25%, and they don’t want to mess that up now.

 The Fed may be stepping aside and leaving the bond-buying party, but its counterpart in Europe, the European Central Bank (ECB), has about run out of European bonds to buy in their own version of QE.
 Meanwhile, in Japan, the Bank of Japan may also look to fill in the gaps by purchasing U.S. Treasuries as their version of QE may never end.
-The next phase of monetary policy is upon us, and we’ll be closely monitoring capital markets for both intended and unintended consequences.
+The next phase of monetary policy is upon us, and we’ll be closely monitoring capital markets for both intended and unintended consequences from economic disruptions.